What is me4u all about?

-Our message is that no one should be left behind and that sometimes we all need to reach out and help each other - that is what is behind me4u – helping each other through - by coming together we all can make a difference!
+Our message is that no one should be left behind and that sometimes we all need to reach out and help each other.
+That is what is behind me4u – helping each other through – and by coming together we can all make a difference!

 Each school has their own dedicated page on the website and you can help contribute to their fundraising for Catholic Charities by using the donate button located on their page.
-Go to the School tab at the top of the page and click on the logo.
+Go to the school tab at the top of the page and click on the school logo.

 The types of fundraising happening in schools for Catholic Charities are limitless!
 The students and teachers have come up with some fantastic fundraising ideas over the years, including:

-St Mary Magdalene School – 'Skip for Justice' for Students staff & Parents.
+St Mary Magdalene School – 'Skip for Justice' for students, staff and parents.